Behaviour Management and Safe Caring

 - Any sanction relating to the consumption or deprivation of food or drink;

-- Any restriction on a child's contact with his or her parents, relatives or friends; visits to the child by his or her parents, relatives or friends; a child's communications with any of the persons listed below*; or his or her access to any telephone helpline providing counselling or advice for children.
-(NB This does not prevent contact or communication being restricted in exceptional circumstances, where it is necessary to do so to protect the child or others - see Contact with Parents Procedure);
+- Any restriction on a child's time planned with their parents, relatives or friends; visits to the child by their parents, relatives or friends; a child's communications with any of the persons listed below*; or their access to any telephone helpline providing counselling or advice for children.
+(N.B.
+This does not prevent contact or communication being restricted in exceptional circumstances, where it is necessary to do so to protect the child or others - see Contact with Parents Procedure);

 - Any requirement that a child wear distinctive or inappropriate clothes;

 - The use or withholding of medication or medical or dental treatment;